Walter Bates: Biography

 In 1840, Bates had plans to publish a second book about the founding of Kingston and the journey from New York, going so far as to publish a prospectus for potential subscribers.
 He never completed the book, and he died in Kingston on February 11, 1842.
-A portion of the work was eventually published in 1889 as Kingston and the loyalists of the "spring fleet" of 1783, by the historian W.O.
-Raymond.
+A portion of the work was eventually published in 1889 as Kingston and the loyalists of the "spring fleet" of 1783, by the historian William O. Raymond.